risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-nats.md

 :::

 :::note

-According to [NATS doc](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/naming), stream names must adhere to subject naming rules as well as being friendly to the file system.
-We recommend the following guidelines for stream names:
+According to the [NATS documentation](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/naming), stream names must adhere to subject naming rules as well as being friendly to the file system.
+Here are the recommended guidelines for stream names:

-* Alphanumeric values are recommended.
+* Use alphanumeric values.
-* Spaces, tabs, period (`.`), greater than (`>`) or asterisk (`*`) are prohibited.
+* Avoid spaces, tabs, periods (`.`), greater than (`>`) or asterisks (`*`).
-* Path separators (i.e. forward slash and backward slash) are prohibited.
+* Do not include path separators (forward slash or backward slash).
-* Limit name length: The JetStream storage directories will include the account, stream name, and consumer name, so a generally safe approach would be to keep names under 32 characters.
+* Keep the name length limited to 32 characters as the JetStream storage directories include the account, stream name, and consumer name.
-* Do not use reserved file names like `NUL`, `LPT1`, etc.
+* Avoid using reserved file names like `NUL` or `LPT1`.
-* Be aware that some file systems are case insensitive so do not use stream or account names that would collide in a file system.
-For example, `Foo` and `foo` would collide on a Windows or Mac OSx System.
+* Be cautious of case sensitivity in file systems.
+To prevent collisions, ensure that stream or account names do not clash due to case differences.
+For example, `Foo` and `foo` would collide on Windows or macOS systems.

 :::

 ### Parameters